Calandiel/netco/README.md

 cl.service().unwrap();
 ```

-Messages are stored after servicing until the application handles them:
+Messages are stored after servicing until the application handles them

 ```rust
 // SERVER
 while let Some(v) = sr.get_next_message() { // get next message returns None when there are no more messages to handle